pvcraven/arcade_book/source/labs/lab_04_camel/camel.rst

 * To prevent bad message combinations, such as printing "You died of thirst." and "You found an oasis!" on the same turn, use the ``and`` operator.
   Such as, ``if not done and thirst > 4:``
+* Make sure you add blank lines to divide up sections of code.
+Don't double space the code.
+Add comments ahead of code sections.

 Calculating How Far Back the Natives Are
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^